bibliomundi/client-side-api/errors.md

-# Quando importando ou atualizando os ebooks
+# During "Import" or "Update"
 - Missing required property [scope] for root;
 - Missing required property [clientID] for root;
 - Invalid value for [root.clientID], maximum length is [42];